elos/documentation/theory/1 - sets.md

     (∀n ∈ ℕ)(n^2 ≥ n)

 We used the "for all" quantifier, `∀`, which allowed us to form a more compact and _precise_ expression.
+We also introduced a conventional notation `ℕ`, which designates the natural numbers.
+We used parentheses to indicate the grouping of the statements.

 ##### Existential Quantifier